-A STUDY OF WEATHER PARAMETERS AND POPULATION TRENDS IN NNEWI AND ONITSHA FROM 2010-2024.
+A STUDY OF WEATHER PARAMETERS AND POPULATION TRENDS IN NNEWI AND ONITSHA , NIGERIA.

 Abstract

 The increasing population affects weather and meteorological parameters through various mechanisms like population growth drives urbanization, leading to urban heat islands, where cities are significantly warmer than surrounding areas.
 These changes have far-reaching effects on local and global climates, impacting ecosystems and human health.
 We studied the relationship between weather parameters and human population trends in Nnewi and Onitsha from 2010 to 2024 by conducting statistical analyses on the weather parameters and human population representing greenhouse gases (GHGs).
 In our study, we obtained results that show that increasing GHGs as defined by the increase in population adversely affects weather/metrological parameters and that the percentage of adverse effects is higher in Nnewi than in Onitsha.
 Our study also shows that population growth representing increased GHGs has a higher influence on temperature, humidity, cloud cover, amount of precipitation, solar radiation, solar radiation energy, and UV index in Nnewi than in Onitsha.
 In conclusion, this study has revealed the effects of increasing population which represents an increasing GHG on weather/metrological parameters and that Nnewi an emerging populous city is showing signs of changes in weather and metrological parameters at a rate higher than that of Onitsha, this may result in serious adverse climatic conditions, and higher risks to public health, agriculture, and ecosystems due to population over-growth which represent increasing GHGs and climate change.